-If, however, this text merely prescribes behavior for whenever and wherever someone might pray or prophecy, then he might have intended it to guide women when they spoke in the assembly or he may might not have intended this to regulate any speaking activity by the women within the assembly while observing these regulations for whenever and wherever they might prophesy or pray.
-Accordingly since the latter case does not lead to him contradicting himself, if both scenarios are plausible then given this ambiguity we could not conclude Paul contradicted himself.
+If, however, this text merely prescribes behavior for whenever and wherever someone might pray or prophecy, then he might have intended it to guide women when they spoke in the assembly.
+Or it might be he expected them to remain silent within the assembly while observing these regulations for whenever and wherever they might prophesy or pray.
+Accordingly since the latter case does not lead to him contradicting himself, if both scenarios are plausible then given this ambiguity we could not conclude that Paul was inconsistent.

 To ensure we grasp the possibility of how 1 Corinthians 14 can be fully compatible with 1 Corinthians 11, consider the following scenarios.
 A man leads prayer within the assembly, while women follow along with their heads covered.
 Male prophets speak both within the assembly and without and do so with uncovered heads, while prophetesses teach only outside of corporate worship ensuring their heads are covered.
 In such scenarios, Paul would not have contradicted himself.
 But is this what happened?

-If we could know these instructions were limited to regulating head coverings for those audibly praying or prophesying within the assembly, we would know Paul expected women to prophesy within the assembly.
+If we could know these instructions were limited to regulating head coverings for those audibly praying or prophesying within the assembly, we would know that in chapter 11 Paul expected women to speak within the assembly.
 Did people in the early church pray or prophesy/teach outside of congregational meetings?
 Yes (Acts 18:26; 8:31,35; 21:10,11)!